AmauryD/A3GPS/README.md

 - Compatible with every missions (after arma 3 v1.70).
 - Custom keybindings.
 - HUD when you navigate.
+- Path recalculation if user is taking another path.
 - Quick navigation to travel for exemple to the nearest Fuel Station or Town without opening the main menu.
 - Supported maps : Altis , Stratis , Malden , Tanoa .
 	- It will work on other maps but you can have performance issues.